tweedyf/WorldWideWeb-style/README.md

 ## How

-The stylesheet was built using the pixel values in `default.style` in `Nexus.app`.
-They're hard-coded for a 610px-wide body (the default width of a Nexus browser window) but converted to percentages for smaller screen widths.
+The stylesheet was built using pixel values taken from `default.style` in `Nexus.app`.
+I've hard-coded them for a 610px-wide body (the default width of a Nexus browser window) but also converted to percentages for smaller screen widths.

 See the original style document [here](default.style).